kevinyswong/kevinyswong.github.io/index.md

   <a href="https://www.census.gov/library/visualizations/interactive/2020-population-and-housing-state-data.html">count</a>
   from the 2020 census and the total net worth
   <a href="https://fred.stlouisfed.org/graph/?g=1kDFV">data</a>
-  segmented by percentile grouping (the top 1%, because of extreme internal wealth disparity, is additionally partitioned into the top 0.1% and the remainder of the 1%.
-Their total net worths are displayed in the dotted lines) from the Federal Reserve, we compute the per capita net worth for each percentile segment.
+  segmented by percentile grouping from the Federal Reserve, we compute the per capita net worth for each percentile segment (the top 1%, because of extreme internal wealth disparity, is additionally partitioned into the top 0.1% and the remainder of the 1%.
+Their total net worths are displayed in the dotted lines):

   <pre style="padding:0; border:0; background-color:white;">
                 2020 population  Q4 2023 Group Net Worth  Per Capita Net Worth